r-am-ya/r-am-ya/README.md

 <h2 align="left">Hi there! 👋 I'm Ramya, a Pre-final year student from Jain University and an enthusiastic learner of AI & ML.</h2>

 - 🔭 I’m currently working on **Sign Language Recognition using MediaPipe and ML**
-- 🌱 I’m currently learning **Deep Learning, Data Structures and Algorithms, and Frontend Development**
+- 🌱 I’m currently learning **Deep Learning and Frontend Development**
 - 👯 I’m looking to collaborate on **Open-source AI/ML projects and Research in Ethical AI**
 - 🤝 I’m seeking help with **Autonomous Vehicle Path Parking**
 - 💬 Ask me about **Python, Machine Learning, or Research Paper Writing**